mediaexplorer74/PanCardView/README.md

 # PanCardView 1

-This is my fork of [CardView](https://github.com/AndreiMisiukevich/CardView) project (Pan)CardView is very cool project that realized CoverFlow, CoverCube and other amazing visual effects! :)
+This is my fork of [CardView](https://github.com/AndreiMisiukevich/CardView) project.

+(Pan)CardView is very cool project that realized CoverFlow, CoverCube and other amazing visual effects.

 ## Screenshots